 As we all know, many of us are having to stay at home more resulting in using space within the home a lot more.
-As a result of this it is essential to keep up with your home cleaning more frequently.
-We have put together a home cleaning checklist for you to work through in order to perform effective home cleaning.
+As a result of this, it is essential to keep up with your home cleaning more frequently.
+We have put together a home cleaning checklist for you to work through to perform effective home cleaning.

 Home cleaning can become overwhelmed and a large chore, therefore our home cleaning checklist is designed to help clean the spaces within your home at bite-size, this checklist also provides you with our recommended eco-friendly cleaning solutions needed for that area.
 Cleaning is a skill that requires appreciation towards your personal hygiene and household health; We can easily become too complacent with dirt in and around our home, yet this dirt invites germs and bacteria that harm our health.

 - Dust first, vacuum last – Dusting needs to be done at the beginning of your home cleaning so that any cobwebs or debris can be hoovered off when brushed off the surface and onto the ground.

 - Not all cleaning solutions clean and disinfect – an understanding of the difference between a cleaning detergent such as fairy liquid or a disinfectant such as bleach will help you a lot throughout your cleaning.
 Detergents clean but does not kill bacteria, while disinfectants only kill bacteria but do not clean.
 Disinfectants are effective only after the cleaning has been conducted; this means that you will need to clean first then disinfect after, in order to kill germs and harmful bacteria.
 Alternatively, you can buy a combination of both cleaning and disinfecting solutions commonly labelled as all-purpose sanitisers.
 All-purpose sanitisers will clean and disinfect at the same tie if it is used correctly.
 You can find out about more on our blog ‘What is the Differences between a disinfectant and antibacterial cleaner‘.